ValentineGuzniczak/WildMustard/README.md

 # 🌱 Reflectance & RGB GIF Collection 🌱

 Thank you for viewing our GIFs!
+(SETAC poster 1.04 PW.015: Toxicophenomic assessment of the combined effect of metsulfuron-methyl exposure and deficit irrigation on Sinapis arvensis)

 If you are interested in this work, please contact **Valentine Guzniczak** (vg@plen.ku.dk).

 ## Contents